Home » This Spicy Cucumber Margarita Is Your New Favorite Summer Cocktail

 This Spicy Cucumber Margarita Is Your New Favorite Summer Cocktail

-One of my favorite Ina cocktails is her spicy jalapeno margarita – it’s refreshing, packs a punch, and (true to Ina form) doesn’t skimp on the booze.
-Each summer I make my own riff on hers with these Spicy Cucumber Margaritas with a Tajín-Sumac Rim!
+One of my favorite Ina cocktails is her jalapeno margarita because, true to Ina form, it’s balanced, tasty, and absolutely does not skimp on the booze.
+This Spicy Cucumber Margarita with a Tajín-Sumac Rim builds on that solid foundation.

 Print